johanfive/dummies/actualLibrary/README.md

   + Make and use `Hooks`
 + Even though the `sandbox` is not distributed, it is *version controlled* and should be maintained seriously
   + The sheer process of documenting component thoroughly is guaranteed to make you revisit and improve your initial design
-  + Trying to keep only 1 peerDependency, `PropTypes` aren't defined in the library.
+  + Trying to keep only 1 peerDependency means `PropTypes` aren't defined in the library.
     Having said that, appending to `./usageExamples/propTypes` and using the `PropsTable` component brings a tremendous amount of value
     ```js
+    import { PropsTable } from './nonShipped';
-    import { PropsTable, yourComponentProps } from '../propTypes';
+    import { yourComponentProps } from '../propTypes';
     ```
     + `propTypes files` must export a *named* **array of object** with the following *keys*:
-      + *name*: the prop name, can be a string or JSX (to create internal links; see [inputProps.js](usageExamples/propTypes/inputProps.js))
+      + *name*: [required] the prop name, can be a string or JSX (to create internal links; see [inputProps.js](usageExamples/propTypes/inputProps.js))
-      + *type*: the prop type
+      + *types*: [required] an array of strings listing the types the prop accepts
-      + *xNotes*: Details & Examples.
+      + *notes*: [optional] a description and valuable insights on the quirks of the prop (can be string or JSX))
+      + *examples*: [optional] examples of accepted values.
 Ideally short.
 Use JSX for multiline
 + Bundling the devSandbox with `Parcel`
++ Beyond providing a devSandbox, the usageExamples app is the main `documentation` and is publicly available at [https://johanfive.github.io/dummies](https://johanfive.github.io/dummies)
-+ The published library is not bundled, it's only Babelified.
++ The published `library` is `not bundled`, it's only Babelified.
 (Assuming users will do their own bundlings and such)
-## Workflow
+## Development Workflow
 1. Start fresh
     ```sh
     npm run clean && npm i
+    # npm run clean essentially wipes all auto generated files
+    # Parcel's hot reload might occasionally mess up .cache/
-    # npm run clean is a good 1st step if things behave weird in the devSandbox
+    # so npm start 1st does npm run clean
-    # .cache might not always be generated reliably
     ```
-2. Create component
-3. Run the local devSandbox
+2. Run the local devSandbox
     ```
     npm start
     ```
+3. Create component
-4. Use component in usageExamples (learn, improve, back to step 2 until not embarassed)
+4. Use component in usageExamples (learn, improve, back to step 3 until not embarassed)
 5. Babelify Dummies:
     ```
     npm run babz